stencila/stencila/README.md

 We love feedback.
 Chat with members of the community on [Gitter](https://gitter.im/stencila/stencila).
 For general suggestions you can create a [new issue](issues/new) or add to [existing issues](stencila/issues) in this repo.
 For package specific issues, please go to Issues page for the package repository (links below).

-### Develop
+### Contribute

 Want to help out with development?
 Great, there's a lot to do!
-To get started, [get in touch](https://gitter.im/stencila/stencila) or checkout the [platform-wide, cross-repository kanban board](https://github.com/orgs/stencila/projects/1).
+To get started, read our contributor [code of conduct](CONDUCT.md), then [get in touch](https://gitter.im/stencila/stencila) or checkout the [platform-wide, cross-repository kanban board](https://github.com/orgs/stencila/projects/1).

 #### Development status